Musée Fabre: History

 The town of Montpellier was given thirty paintings in 1802 which formed the basis of a modest municipal museum under the Empire, moving between various temporary sites.
-In 1825, the town council accepted a large donation of works from Fabre and the museum was installed in the refurbished Hôtel de Massillian, officially opened on 3 December 1828.
+In 1825, the town council accepted a large donation of works from François-Xavier Fabre and the museum was installed in the refurbished Hôtel de Massillian, officially opened on 3 December 1828.
 Fabre's generosity led others to follow his example, notably Antoine Valedau who donated his collection of Dutch and Flemish masters to the city.
 On the death of Fabre in 1837, a legacy of more than a hundred pictures and drawings completed the collection.

 In 1864, Jules Bonnet-Mel, an art collector from Pézenas, bequeathed 400 drawings and 28 paintings.
 In 1868, Alfred Bruyas gave the works from his private gallery to the city.
 He is credited with having moved the museum collection into the modern era.
 In 1870, Jules Canonge, from Nîmes, gave a collection of more than 350 drawings.
 A legacy of Bruyas of more than 200 works completed his gift in 1877.